 Here are a few great examples of how to respond to negative reviews.

 I think Skyscanner are great at dealing with negative reviews and complaints.
-In the example below, Jen from Skyscanner has ticked pretty much every box we talked about earlier in this blog post!
+In the example below, Sean from Skyscanner has ticked several of the boxes we talked about earlier in this blog post!

-In keeping with Skyscanner’s friendly tone of voice, she apologised to the customer and offered a quick explanation.
-She also provided a link to take the customer away from social media so the help team could find a solution without further negative tweets.
+In keeping with Skyscanner’s friendly tone of voice, he responded promptly and apologised to the customer.
+He also provided a link to take the customer away from social media so the help team could find a solution without further negative tweets.

 2. Cuckoo’s Bakery